maddiesch/SSPostmark/README.md

 3. Call `SSPostmark* postmark = [[SSPostmark alloc]init];`.
 This gives you the postmark instance to work with.

 4. At the very least make sure your usage class implements `-(void)postmark:(id)postmark returnedMessage:(NSDictionary *)message withStatusCode:(NSUInteger)code`

+	- If you want to receive notifications be sure to register and listen for notifications named `#define pm_POSTMARK_NOTIFICATION`

 5. Set the QSPostmark delegate `postmark.delegate = self;`.
 This allows us to receive the messages back from the service.